GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

 2. But our sanctification shouldn’t end there; upon that secure standing in Christ, every effort should be made to build a disciplined life consisting of the following spiritual exercises:

-   - a.
-Reading and studying God’s word.
+   - Reading and studying God’s word.

      Among other things, this exercise reminds us of our inheritances in Christ.

-   - b.
-A consistent prayer life both in depth and length.
+   - A consistent prayer life both in depth and length.
 One benefit of prayer is to ward off temptations.

      Jesus, disappointed that his men could not pray with him for one hour, said, “Watch and pray so that you will not fall into temptation?”
 (Matt.
 26:41).

-   - c.
-Belonging to a faith community (e.g., church, small group, etc.) where like-minded believers can be encouraged as well as holding each other accountable for their actions.
+   - Belonging to a faith community (e.g., church, small group, etc.) where like-minded believers can be encouraged as well as holding each other accountable for their actions.

      This is the context in which the believers are forced to deal with their character flaws, such as selfishness, indifference, unkindness, anger, greed, critical spirit, etc.